btigi/iiTweak/iiTweak/Readme-iiTweak.txt

 S) Remove Cursed Item Flag
       This component removes the cursed flag from any cursed items.
 This does not prevent or remove any negative effects of a cursed item, but does remove the requirement that a 'Remove Curse' spell be cast on the affected player to remove the item.
 The component also removes the "item cursed" text that appears when a cursed item is equipped - this text can optionally be reproduced in the main game screen (as opposed to the inventory screen).

+T) All stores buy stolen goods
+      This component simply ensures that all store keepers will buy goods marked as stolen.

+U) All stores buy all item types
+      This component ensures that all store keepers will buy good of all types (this affects container items too).

 +) Section 4.
 Known Issues
 ==========================